cyanff/sumi-chan/README.md

 ## Installation

 1. Simply clone this github repo.
-2. Run `npm i`
+2. Run `npm i`.
-3. Build the project! `npm run build`
+3. Build the project! `npm run build`.
 4. In chrome, navigate to `manage extension`
-5. Enable developer mode
+5. Enable developer mode.
 6. Click on load unpacked, select the dist/ directory in the repository you cloned.
+7. Right click the extension icon in the menu bar and select "Options".
+8. Enter your Anthropic API key (don't worry, Sumi-chan will keep it safe)!

 ## Usage